Advertisement

 Additional Notes

-The PHA is currently accepting applications for this special program.
-Local preferences include being a Peoria County resident for 12 months, 6 months of employment, documented disability, or full-time student status.
+Local preferences include residency in Peoria County for 12 months, 6 months of employment, documented disability for head of household, and full-time student status.

 Project-Based Voucher (PBV) Waitlist